ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-SVAR React DataGrid v2.3 — A Free Alternative for Advanced Data Tables - <a href="https://javascript.plainenglish.io/svar-react-datagrid-v2-3-a-free-alternative-for-advanced-data-tables-402f91eb5e44?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React Conf 2025: React Native Updates You Can’t Miss - <a href="https://medium.com/@abijith.b/react-conf-2025-react-native-updates-you-cant-miss-fe60c0136af8?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `SVAR UI Components`**
+✍️ **posted by `Abijith B`**

-<blockquote>Working with tabular data in React might seem easy but can turn out to be a challenging task.
-You start with a simple feature list, but…
+<blockquote>React Conf 2025 just dropped some wild updates for React Native devs, and you’ll want to get your hands on them right now.
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>2.
-React Compiler Goes Stable: Revolutionizing Performance in React Apps - <a href="https://javascript.plainenglish.io/react-compiler-goes-stable-revolutionizing-performance-in-react-apps-5ebabda9b797?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Mastering Advanced React Patterns: Level Up Your Skills - <a href="https://medium.com/@mhmmdshazeen/mastering-advanced-react-patterns-level-up-your-skills-40f36c65241c?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nilupul Perera`**

-<blockquote>At React Conf 2025, the React team dropped a game-changing announcement
-Continue reading on JavaScript in Plain English »</blockquote>

-<h3>3. ⚛️ Day 01 — Introduction to React: The Future of Frontend Development - <a href="https://medium.com/@manulacooray/%EF%B8%8F-day-01-introduction-to-react-the-future-of-frontend-development-30cd783dd743?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Manulacooray`**
+✍️ **posted by `Mohamed Shazeen`**

-<blockquote>In the modern world of web development, user expectations are higher than ever.
-Websites are no longer static pages — they are dynamic…
+<blockquote>React is amazing.
+It makes building UIs feel almost magical.
+But if you’ve been working with React for a while, you might have noticed…
 Continue reading on Medium »</blockquote>

+<h3>3.
+From Endless Debates to Instant Eats: How I Built and PIVOTED ‘WhatToEat’ - <a href="https://medium.com/@mohamed.safi3099/from-endless-debates-to-instant-eats-how-i-built-and-pivoted-whattoeat-80fc08e8a580?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Mohamed Safi`**

+<blockquote>The most exhausting part of dinner isn’t cooking or even waiting; it’s the “What should we eat?” loop.
+It’s the endless scrolling, the…
+Continue reading on Medium »</blockquote>

 <h3>4.
-Deep Dive into React Project Structures: From Simple to Scalable - <a href="https://medium.com/@muskankumari00999.mk/deep-dive-into-react-project-structures-from-simple-to-scalable-9ac6e1a6467e?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Hire a Dedicated Developer on React JS — Fast, Scalable Frontends - <a href="https://medium.com/@desuntechnology263/hire-a-dedicated-developer-on-react-js-fast-scalable-frontends-a54dbcb961f3?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Muskankumari Mk`**
+✍️ **posted by `Desuntechnology`**

-<blockquote>Over the past few weeks, I’ve been refining my understanding of React project organization and wanted to share a structured evolution of…
+<blockquote>Speed up development with Desun Technology when you Hire Dedicated Developer on React JS to build modern, interactive web applications…
 Continue reading on Medium »</blockquote>

 <h3>5.
-React UI vs. Templates: When to Build from Scratch and When to Buy - <a href="https://medium.com/@allclonescript/react-ui-vs-templates-when-to-build-from-scratch-and-when-to-buy-96601ada611c?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Allclonescript`**

-<blockquote>Know the difference between React UI and Templates.
-Continue reading on Medium »</blockquote>

-<h3>6.
-The Power of Full-Stack Development in Modern Web Solutions - <a href="https://initfusion-it-company.medium.com/the-power-of-full-stack-development-in-modern-web-solutions-056a1efbecca?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React JS Development | Build Fast, Interactive & Scalable Web Apps - <a href="https://initfusion-it-company.medium.com/react-js-development-build-fast-interactive-scalable-web-apps-aada0c9072eb?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Initfusion Pvt.
 Ltd`**

-<blockquote>Empower your business with modern, scalable web solutions through expert full-stack development using React, Node.js, and cutting-edge…
+<blockquote>Unlock the power of React JS Development to build fast, dynamic, and scalable web apps with modern UI & UX.
+Transform your digital…
 Continue reading on Medium »</blockquote>

+<h3>6.
+Sure.
+Here’s your Medium draft in your usual writing tone and format: - <a href="https://imrankhani.medium.com/sure-heres-your-medium-draft-in-your-usual-writing-tone-and-format-80df585e1db1?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Imran Khan`**

+<blockquote>The Hidden Power of Custom Hooks
+Continue reading on Medium »</blockquote>

 <h3>7.
-Understanding useRef in React: The Secret Way to Access and Remember Values - <a href="https://longnguyenengineer.medium.com/understanding-useref-in-react-the-secret-way-to-access-and-remember-values-b30d724fe294?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Vite: Your Build Takes 3 Minutes.
+Mine Takes 3 Seconds. - <a href="https://javascript.plainenglish.io/vite-your-build-takes-3-minutes-mine-takes-3-seconds-f1a68f22283a?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Long Nguyen`**
+✍️ **posted by `Luna Rojas`**

-<blockquote>When you start working with React, you quickly learn how to use useState and useEffect to manage data and side effects.
-But there is…
+<blockquote>How to reclaim your productivity and fall in love with frontend development again
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>8.
-Mastering useState and useEffect in React: The Heart of Functional Components - <a href="https://longnguyenengineer.medium.com/mastering-usestate-and-useeffect-in-react-the-heart-of-functional-components-42d55abd38fa?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+What Actually Happens When the Browser Runs Your React App - <a href="https://medium.com/@amanmaurya3721/what-actually-happens-when-the-browser-runs-your-react-app-362f0a152990?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Long Nguyen`**
+✍️ **posted by `Aman maurya`**

-<blockquote>React is all about building user interfaces using small, reusable pieces called components.
+<blockquote>🧩 1.
+The Browser Downloads Your React Bundle
 Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-The Artistry of Organized Code: Mastering Next.js Application Architecture - <a href="https://javascript.plainenglish.io/the-artistry-of-organized-code-mastering-next-js-application-architecture-2bfdf9df3bb1?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Incremental Migration: Evolving Without Breaking Production - <a href="https://medium.com/@navidbarsalari/incremental-migration-evolving-without-breaking-production-edf679769918?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `StackSnacker`**
+✍️ **posted by `Navidbarsalari`**

-<blockquote>Why File Structure Matters More Than You Think
+<blockquote>Refactoring a live product is one of the hardest things in software engineering.
+You’ve got users, traffic, and revenue — and at the same…
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>2.
-The Most Concise Primer on Next.js App Router (2025 edition) - <a href="https://medium.com/@colizu2020/the-most-concise-primer-on-next-js-app-router-2025-edition-bca3e4c09a19?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Data Fetching in 2025: Streaming, Suspense, and Deferred Fetching in Next.js App Router - <a href="https://medium.com/better-dev-nextjs-react/data-fetching-in-2025-streaming-suspense-and-deferred-fetching-in-next-js-app-router-d0658f2d835d?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Colin Zhou`**
+✍️ **posted by `Melvin Prince`**

-<blockquote>The App Router is a new file-based routing system introduced in Next.js
+<blockquote>When to Stream, When to Wait, and How to Build Fast Without the Mess
-Continue reading on Medium »</blockquote>
+Continue reading on Better Dev — NextJs/React »</blockquote>

 <h3>3.
-Building a Zero-Cost Static Portfolio with Next.js, - <a href="https://sharathpc.medium.com/building-a-zero-cost-static-portfolio-with-next-js-3408e686ff8d?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Borrow Components When You Can Own Them: Meet shadcn/ui (2026 Edition) - <a href="https://medium.com/@skyshots/why-borrow-components-when-you-can-own-them-meet-shadcn-ui-2026-edition-32c60042e716?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sharath Chandra Pyarasani`**
+✍️ **posted by `sky`**

-<blockquote>How I created a fully automated portfolio website that pulls content from Medium and GitHub, deployed for free on GitHub Pages
+<blockquote>If you’ve ever wished for a UI library that looks great, works out of the box, and still lets you own your code, you’re about to love this.
 Continue reading on Medium »</blockquote>

 <h3>4.
-Next.js 15 Basics: Build Your First Full-Stack React App - <a href="https://medium.com/illumination/next-js-15-basics-build-your-first-full-stack-react-app-be7fa16d5bca?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Shipped Multi-Theme Tailwind in a Next.js Storefront - <a href="https://medium.com/@zawwarmehboob56/how-i-shipped-multi-theme-tailwind-in-a-next-js-storefront-eaa5022a5a81?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tabish anwar`**
+✍️ **posted by `Zawwarmehboob`**

-<blockquote>“⚡ Setting Up Your Development Environment & First App”
+<blockquote>I put design tokens in CSS variables, mapped them to Tailwind colors (bg-bg, text-text, bg-primary, etc.), and switched themes by toggling…
-Continue reading on ILLUMINATION »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>5.
+Resolvendo o Bug de Layout do Sidebar do shadcn/ui com Tailwind V4 - <a href="https://medium.com/@elviobarbosa/resolvendo-o-bug-de-layout-do-sidebar-do-shadcn-ui-com-tailwind-v4-f86d56dca2d7?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Elvio Barbosa`**

+<blockquote>Ao implementar o componente Sidebar do shadcn/ui em um projeto Next.js 15 com Tailwind CSS v4, deparei-me com um comportamento inesperado…
+Continue reading on Medium »</blockquote>

+<h3>6.
+React Query vs Server Actions: Two Roads to “Instant” - <a href="https://medium.com/@connect.hashblock/react-query-vs-server-actions-two-roads-to-instant-7719f1ea9dce?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Hash Block`**

+<blockquote>When should your “instant” UX live in the client cache — and when should it live on the server wire?
+Continue reading on Medium »</blockquote>

+<h3>7.
+Build a Booking System with HeroUI Calendar and Modal in Next.js - <a href="https://javascript.plainenglish.io/build-a-booking-system-with-heroui-calendar-and-modal-in-next-js-a455633f469c?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Nithidol Vacharotayan`**

+<blockquote>A smooth booking system transforms how people experience your product.
+Hotels, clinics, and event organizers depend on it.
+Users expect…
+Continue reading on JavaScript in Plain English »</blockquote>

-Next.js 15 for Beginners: Your First Step into Full-Stack React - <a href="https://medium.com/coinmonks/next-js-15-for-beginners-your-first-step-into-full-stack-react-aa376f29f7fa?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>8.
+How I Improved Core Web Vitals in My Next.js App (And How You Can Too) - <a href="https://blog.stackademic.com/how-i-improved-core-web-vitals-in-my-next-js-app-and-how-you-can-too-b0258570c3fd?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Meet`**

+<blockquote>When I first started digging into Core Web Vitals for my Next.js projects, I thought: “How bad can it be?”
+Turns out… it can be pretty bad…
+Continue reading on Stackademic »</blockquote>

+<h3>9.
+Page7 - How I Connected My FREE AI App to Social Media: Adding Social Links to SosyalAi’s Landing… - <a href="https://medium.com/@vaughnitoguide/connect-free-ai-app-to-social-media-sosyalai-landing-page-628c5aa8144a?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Vaughnito Guide`**

+<blockquote>Here’s how I made my FREE AI APP homepage instantly link to my social media channels with just a few lines of Next.js magic.
+Continue reading on Medium »</blockquote>

+<h3>10.
+Page6 - How I Added Guides and Links to the Homepage of my FREE AI App to Automate Social Media… - <a href="https://medium.com/@vaughnitoguide/add-guides-and-links-homepage-free-ai-social-media-automation-app-ae497983ede2?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tabish anwar`**
+✍️ **posted by `Vaughnito Guide`**

-<blockquote>“⚡ Setting Up Your Development Environment & First App”
+<blockquote>Because a static page is like a coffee shop with no conversations, it looks good, but feels empty.
-Continue reading on Coinmonks »</blockquote>
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ui-ux-design-trends/recommended target="_blank" rel="noopener noreferrer">UI-UX Design</a></h1>